slaeshjag/birdie27/README.md

 # Ikikaeru
 by h4xxel & slaeshjag of //achtung fulkod

-Back to the roots.
-Pick up and throw root vegetables at your foes, Super Mario Bros 2 style.
-Networked multiplayer game for up to four players.

 ## Story
 Multiplayer block-stacking game.
 Build your tower higher than the opposing team to win.
 The only way to get new building blocks is to spawn with them, so suicide is a feature!